 Sixteen characters may join the party during the course of the story.
 Each of them has his or her own motivations, sometimes conflicting with those of other characters.
 Scripted events and interaction with playable as well as non-playable characters have been noticeably increased in the sequel.
 The main character can also romance some of the companions by choosing appropriate behavior and dialogue lines.
 The game allows the player to make many moral decisions and pursue character-specific side quests unrelated to the main story.
 Many of the companions bring their own quests, and unique tasks are available for the main character depending on his or her class.

-- "Bode zhi Men 2: Anmu de Yinying" -- Chinese title
+- "Bode zhi Men 2: Anmu de Yinying" -- Simplified Chinese title

 - "BG2" -- Abbreviated title